rdunlop/unicycling-registration/README.md

 The Event-Registration Schema (for registration details)
 --------------------------------------------------------
-* RegistrationPeriod: the date-range that each registration price will be available
+* RegistrationCost: the date-range that each registration price will be available

 * AdditionalRegistrantAccess: allows sharing registration details between User